How to watch Thursday Night Football Broncos vs Saints online

 How to watch Thursday Night Football

 For Prime Video's special Thursday Night Football broadcast, the best way to make sure you can watch all the action is by having an Amazon Prime account.
-With Amazon Prime you automatically get access to Prime Video, which also includes original TV shows and movies (like The Marvelous Mrs. Maisel and The Rings of Power), a library of classic movies and TV shows and access to a range of Prime Video channels.
+With Amazon Prime you automatically get access to Prime Video, which also includes the streamer's original TV shows and movies, a library of classic movies and TV shows and access to a range of Prime Video channels.

 You can watch Thursday Night Football through Prime Video on a web browser, smart TV, tablets, mobile devices and other connected devices that have the Prime Video app.